Advert. I’m really excited to share this easy butterfly suncatcher craft with you that I made with my kids this weekend.

 I first started making suncatchers with my kids when my youngest was still a toddler and she would enjoy picking up pieces of cellophane and sprinkling them everywhere to see where they landed – the result was still always really pretty!

-Once you’re happy with your design place another piece of sticky back plastic on the top so that all the cellophane is held in place and then cut your butterflies out.
+Once you’re happy with your design place another piece of contact paper on the top so that all the cellophane is held in place and then cut your butterflies out.

-Now all that’s left to do is tape them up so grab your Scotch Wall Safe Tape and pop them onto the window while you plan your next design to replace them with!
+Now all that’s left to do is tape them up so grab your Scotch Wall Safe Tape and pop them onto the window while you plan your next design!

 More Butterfly Crafts for Kids